jzbrooks/vgo/readme.md

 `brew install jzbrooks/repo/vgo`

 #### Manually
-Download the distribution from the releases page and ensure it has execute permission.
+Download the distribution from the release page and ensure it has execute permission.
 On macOS & Linux run `chmod u+x vgo`.

 vgo requires Java 17.

 ## Gradle Plugin
-The plugin aims to be fast and small by leveraging the JVM your gradle build is already using-no node-based tools are incorporated into your build.
+The plugin aims to be fast and small by leveraging (for the entire tool) the JVM your Gradle build is already using.

 The `shrinkVectorArtwork` task is added to your project on plugin application.